Skip to Content (Press Enter)

 During this time, you will also be working with your lawyer to draft your surrogacy contract, while your carrier works with her own lawyer.
 You each have your own legal counsel to work through the Carrier Agreement.
 This step could take a few weeks.

 When the time is right, your surrogate will go to your IVF clinic for the embryo transfer!
 If possible, intended parents can attend this milestone in person and spend time with their surrogate.
 Once she returns home, she will continue to go to the local clinic for her beta tests until there is a (fingers crossed!) confirmation of heartbeat.

-The pregnancy stage is usually the longest step in your surrogacy journey.
+The pregnancy stage is usually the longest step in your surrogacy journey once you've matched with your gestational surrogate.
 During this milestone, you'll continue to develop a strong bond with your surrogate as she updates you on the pregnancy and your baby.

 Around 10 weeks, your gestational carrier will be released to her own OBGYN and will continue with ultrasound check-ins.
 The 20-week ultrasound is a big milestone that many intended parents attend in person if they can.
 During this visit, the OB will perform an anatomy scan of the baby.
 For those intended parents who do not yet know the sex of their baby, this is the appointment they will find out!

 For intended parents who travel to attend this ultrasound, it's a great time for them to tour the hospital where their baby/babies will be born.
 A simple phone call to the hospital and they can arrange a tour, introduce themselves and get to know the place where their baby(ies) will enter the world!